-Michael Ronickher is Of Counsel in the Washington, DC, office of Constantine Cannon LLP.
+Michael Ronickher is a partner in the Washington, DC, office of Constantine Cannon LLP.
 He represents a broad range of whistleblowers, including in healthcare, defense, and financial frauds, with a particular specialty in representing tax whistleblowers.

 Mr. Ronickher currently represents numerous whistleblowers in sealed litigations under federal and state False Claims Acts, where he helps clients navigate the sometimes-confusing process and helps the government investigate the alleged frauds.
 These cases range from government contracting violations stemming from substandard materials or cybersecurity failings to various healthcare billing frauds involving everything from unbundling fraud to Medicare Part C and the Anti-Kickback Statute.